silq-lang/silq/README.md

 - `repeat expression { statements }` repeats the given statements a number of times given by the expression.
 The expression should be an integer constant.

 - `for variable in [start..end){ statement }` is a for-loop over a range.
 Start and end should be integer constants.
-  If the exact number of iterations is not known ahead of time, an if statment can be nested within the for loop in order to cut off some of the iterations.
+  If the exact number of iterations is not known ahead of time, an if statement can be nested within the for loop in order to cut off some of the iterations.

-- `while(expression){ statement }` is a while-loop.
+- `while expression { statement }` is a while-loop.
 Currently, while loops are only supported with the --dp switch and they must have bounded running time.

 - `observe(expression);` conditions the joint probability distribution of the program variables on the event that the expression is not equal to zero
   *Note:* The probability that the expression is not equal to zero should be positive (enforced by PSI during normalization).